-Like many states, Texas child support laws awards support for children in a divorce based on certain factors:
+Like the laws of many states, Texas’ child support laws award support for children in family law cases based on certain factors:

-- The number of children for whom the parent has the duty of support outside of this marriage
+The number of children the obligor has the duty to support outside of this marriage

-Although we are always prepared to take your family law problems to court, our skilled attorneys recommend a collaborative approach.
-By encouraging clients to find healthier ways to resolve their differences by working together toward mutually beneficial goals, divorcing parents not only teach their children the value of cooperation, they can also reduce the time, money and emotional trauma.
+The courtroom is not the only answer to family law issues.
+Our skilled family law attorneys recommend taking a collaborative approach to settlement versus a trial-based approach.
+With a collaborative approach to family law, clients are encouraged to find healthier ways to resolve their differences by working together toward mutually beneficial goals.
+With this approach, parents in a divorce, SAPCR or modification proceeding not only teach their children the value of cooperation, but they also reduce the time, money, and emotional trauma involved in the litigation.

-If you are currently involved in a legal matter that includes child support issues, or if you are concerned about a potential support issue, contact us for a consultation.
+If you are currently involved in a legal matter that includes child support issues, or if you are concerned about a potential support issue, please contact us for a consultation.
 We will help you understand the law and how it applies to your case.
-You will be able to make well-informed decisions based on rational thinking about Texas child support law.
-Please call 512-328-3030.
+You will be able to make well-informed decisions based upon the courtroom experiences we share with you about Texas child support law.